Intel-bigdata/OAP/docs/OAP-User-Guide.md

 ##### Index/Data cache separation

 OAP now supports different cache backends including `guava`, `vmemcache`, `simple` and `noevict`, for the `offheap` and `pm` cache managers.
-To optimize cache media utilization, enable cache separation of data and index with different cache media and strategies by selecting one of the following 4 configurations and add the corresponding settings to `spark-defaults.conf`.
+To optimize cache media utilization, enable cache separation of data and index with different cache media and strategies as shown below.
+Note that when sharing the same media, the data cache and index cache will use a different fiber cache ratio.
+If you choose one of the following 4 configurations, add the corresponding settings to `spark-defaults.conf`.

 1. DRAM(`offheap`) as cache media, `guava` strategy as index, and data cache backend.